Composition series of arbitrary cardinality in modular lattices and abelian categories: Examples and Discussion

 \begin{theorem}[Adapted from \cite{IT15}] \ \begin{enumerate} \item The category $\IT$ is an abelian and extension closed subcategory of $\Fun(\R,\veck)$. \item For every interval $I$ that is closed below and open above, there is an interval indecomposable $M_I$ in $\IT$ given by

 \item Every representation in $\IT$ is isomorphic to a finite direct sum of interval indecomposables.
 This direct sum is unique up to permuting the direct summands. \end{enumerate} \end{theorem} We note that (2) includes intervals of the form $[a,+\infty)$ for every $a\in\R$.
-By results in \cite{BC-B, Continuous A 1}, each object in $\Fun(\R,\veck)$ is also a direct sum of interval indecomposables, but the intervals may be of any form and the sum may be infinite.
+By results in \cite{C-B, GR,Continuous A 1}, each object in $\Fun(\R,\veck)$ is also a direct sum of interval indecomposables, but the intervals may be of any form and the sum may be infinite.

-We have already shown in Propositions \ref{prop:length} and \ref{prop:FunctorCategoryIsJHS} that each object $M$ in $\IT$ is JHS when considered as an object in $\Fun(\mathbb{R},\veck)$.
+We have already shown in Corollary~\ref{cor:pwf} that each object $M$ in $\IT$ is JHS when considered as an object in $\Fun(\mathbb{R},\veck)$.
 However, as a subcategory of $\Fun(\mathbb{R},\veck)$, $\IT$ is not closed under subobjects.
-As a result, the colimits and limits of pre-subobject chains will generally differ depending on which category we are working in.
+As a result, the colimits and limits of subobject chains will generally differ depending on which category we are working in.
 The following lemma describes this relationship precisely.
 To increase readability in the proof of the lemma, we use $\bigoplus$ for direct sums of objects and $\sum$ for sums of morphisms using the abelian structure of $\IT$.